FlaviaBulad/drivenpass-api/README.md

   }
 ]
 ```

-Note: Sensitive data appears decrypted only at request.
-It does not appear that way in the database.
+Note: Sensitive data appears decrypted only at request, it's encrypted in the database.

+#
 ## Route <span style="color:green"> **GET** </span>/credentials/:id

-This route passes as information the id of a specific credential through the route.
-The intention is to get the credential information from the user that owns the token in question.

-A successful request will bring a response like the one below:
+Fetches data from a specific credential by id.

 ```json
 {